 2. Recognize your own emotions.

-It’s difficult to validate your daughter in an authentic way when you’re experiencing strong emotions yourself.
+It’s difficult to validate your son or daughter in an authentic way when you’re experiencing strong emotions yourself.
 Practice self-care and awareness of your own emotions.
 Walking the Middle Path involves both parties stepping out of their own emotion to see another person’s perspective.
-When you’re aware of the emotions that you’re experiencing in the moment, you’re able to consciously step out to see your daughter’s perspective.
+When you’re aware of the emotions that you’re experiencing in the moment, you’re able to consciously step out to see your son or daughter’s perspective.

 3. Use past experiences.